technotica/Jamf-API/README.md

 ## Future Work
 The current unmanage script does take some time to run, about 4 hours for ~700 Macs.
 Using some of the concurrent API functions, this time could be potentially reduced.

+We also have a need for unmanaging Mobile Devices, so a Python script will be added soon for that.

 The summary step in the workflow file that doesn’t appear to do anything.
 My original concept was to have the output of the Python script go in the [GitHub Job Summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summar) that would be suitable for export or a way to see what the Unmanage workflow did at a glance.
 I couldn’t get the output from the underlying Python script to get into GitHub Actions.
 I'd love to hear from you if anyone has ideas on accomplishing this.